Decoding QR Codes for fun and profit

 With this map, we can turn each character into a number, and then we “extract” the bits we want by using some bitwise operations.

-So, to get the numerical value we look up the character in the map (blockMap[char]).
+To get the numerical value we look up the character in the map (blockMap[char]).

 blockMap[char] >> (y & 1)